 Anyone else miss when going out on dates was a thing 😢 Full videos on my Y o u T u b é, Iink in my bio!♬ Graduation - benny blanco & Juice WRLD (opens in new tab)

 What should someone joining TikTok now do to make sure their videos are successful?

 Right now it's more important than ever to create highly engaging quality content that stands out.
 The TikTok platform has started to become saturated with creators, which makes going viral more difficult – and this will only become worse.

 It's not too late to gain a massive following on TikTok right now, but creators should feel a sense of urgency to start making content while the window of opportunity for massive growth is still there.
 In order to do so, you'll have to create content that is up to par with what is going viral and trending on the platform right now.

 Observe and study viral videos on TikTok to set the bar for yourself – and then exceed that bar tenfold if you want to go viral consistently.

 Best camera for TikTok (opens in new tab)

 Best budget camera phone: these are the best cheap camera phones right now

-Best camera for beginners in 2020: Start your journey with the right camera!
+Best camera for beginners: Start your journey with the right camera!

-Best point and shoot camera in 2020: easy to use cameras to fit every pocket
+Best point and shoot camera: easy to use cameras to fit every pocket